 - Have ready a buttered or sprayed 8-inch square pan lined with parchment paper.

-- Heat peanut butter and butter until you can mix them.
+- Heat ¾ cup peanut butter and 6 tablespoons unsalted butter until soft to mix them.
 I use the microwave and a large mixing bowl.
-If you used a small container, transfer the mixture to a large bowl.
+If you use a small container, transfer the mixture to a large bowl.

 - Mix well with a silicon or rubber spatula or a wooden spoon until no dry parts remain.
 It might take a few minutes.
 The dough will be shiny and dark.